 How do we lie to the Holy Spirit?
 Does this mean that the Holy Spirit is the third person in the Godhead?
-Richard Ritenbaugh explains Acts 5:3 from the perspective of the whole Bible.
+What does the "whole counsel of God" say?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.